JonTDean/SatyrnBook/Readme.md

-# MERN Social-Dev
+# MERN VenysBook

 ## To-Do

+### Backend To-Do

 - [ ] Refactor The Backend once Finished, separate each of the Route 'router.HTTP_REQ' via SRD (The Single Responsiblity Design Pattern)

+### Frontend To-Do

+- [ ] Refactor the NavBar, it keeps shifting to the right once it hits (sub)1200px width

+- [ ] Refactor the forms at '/register' and '/login' they look ugly and the styling should be done

 ---

 ## Summary

-The MERN Social-Dev site is a pet project in order to utilize React and Express in a developmental Setting.
+The MERN VenysBook site is a pet project in order to utilize React and Express in a developmental Setting.

 ---